Home Compare A5G.IR vs SLHN.SW

 AIB Group vs Swiss Life Holding: Which Stock Looks Stronger in 2026?

-AIB holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
+AIB holds the cleaner structural position, with the lead spread across valuation and growth.
 Swiss Life still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

 The clearest separation starts in valuation, but profitability adds another real layer to the result.
-The overall score gap is 8 points in favour of AIB Group plc.
+AIB Group plc leads by 9 points on the overall comparison score.

 Trajectory Similarity